The Equivalence of Schr\"{o}dinger and Heisenberg Pictures in Quantum Cellular Automata: Quantum Cellular Automaton

-The Hilbert space of finite configurations, denoted by $\mathcal{H}_q$, is then the completion of the span of $\mathcal{C}_{q}$ under the inner-product norm on ${\mathcal{C}_{q}}$ induced from the inner product on $W$.
+Another precise constrcution of $\mathbb{V}$ is as a direct limit in the manner of Guichardet~\cite{ag:shrt}.
+The direct limit construction is in Appendix~\ref{backres}, and is instructive for the rest of this paper.
+The {\it Hilbert space of finite, unbounded configurations} (UFC Hilbert space), denoted by $\mathcal{H}$, is the completion of $\mathbb{V}$ under the inner product norm, i.e., under the pre-Hilbert structure on $\mathbb{V}$ induced from the inner product on $W$.

-The state of a QCA is a \textit{density operator} on $\mathcal{H}_q$, a positive trace class operator with trace $1$.
+The state of a QCA is a \textit{density operator} on the UFC Hilbert space $\mathcal{H}$.
+A density operator is a positive trace class operator with trace $1$.
 For the measurements that only concern a finite subset $D \subset \mathbb{Z}^n$ of cells, the density operator can be {\it restricted} to $D$.
 This restriction is obtained by a \textit{partial trace} over cells (tensor factors) not in $D$.
-For that, let us write the Hilbert space $\mathcal{H}_q$ as a tensor product of two Hilbert spaces,~\footnote{Completion in the inner product norm induced by those on the two tensor factors is assumed.}
+For that, let us write the $\mathcal{H}$ as a tensor product of two Hilbert spaces, where completion in the inner product norm induced by those on the two tensor factors is assumed.
+We can write,